-Hollywood Atheist: Largely averted; Rhett is privately an atheist, but not particularly vocal or strident.
+Hollywood Atheist: Averted; Rhett is privately an atheist, but not particularly vocal or strident.
 He does tease Scarlett when she is melodramatically convinced she's going to hell but his criticism is more centered around her obvious hypocrisy.

 Kick the Dog: Scarlett does this constantly in both mediums: